thomascool/node-ibapi-addon/README.md

 3. Get the IB API package from Interactive Brokers
 4. Write your implementation of IB Posix client, following IB API's PosixTestClient example.
 Name them IbPosixClient.cpp and IbPosixClient.h.
-    Put them in the project root directory.
+    Put them in the /import directory.
 5. Copy the contents of IB API package's IBJts/cpp/Shared into /import directory
 6. Copy the contents of IB API package's